Abyssal plain: Cold seeps

 Tubeworms and soft corals at a cold seep 3000 meters deep on the Florida Escarpment.
 Eelpouts, a galatheid crab, and an alvinocarid shrimp are feeding on chemosynthetic mytilid mussels.

 Another unusual feature found in the abyssal and hadal zones is the cold seep, sometimes called a cold vent.
 This is an area of the seabed where seepage of hydrogen sulfide, methane and other hydrocarbon-rich fluid occurs, often in the form of a deep-sea brine pool.
-The first cold seeps were discovered in 1983, at a depth of 3200 meters in the Gulf of Mexico.
+The first cold seeps were discovered in 1983, at a depth of 3,200 m in the Gulf of Mexico.
 Since then, cold seeps have been discovered in many other areas of the World Ocean, including the Monterey Submarine Canyon just off Monterey Bay, California, the Sea of Japan, off the Pacific coast of Costa Rica, off the Atlantic coast of Africa, off the coast of Alaska, and under an ice shelf in Antarctica.